 I also rely heavily on these Writing Anchor Charts to introduce new concepts.
 Everything I need for that concept is in the anchor chart, and students reference them all year long.
 The bundle is editable, which means you can complete the content part with students.
 I’ve found this combination of mentor texts and anchor charts is more realistic than any program I’ve used.
-But don’t take my word for it, you can try an anchor chart for yourself here and test it out in your own classroom:
+But don’t take my word for it, you can grab it in my Free Resource Library and try an anchor chart for yourself.

 You can see what else is included in my Writing Workshop resources here.